les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 }
 ```

-- Adapt our evaluation to pass the test
+Adapt our evaluation to pass the test:

 ```c#
 public double Evaluate(Bank bank, Currency currency)